-The acquisition section shows you how and where did you get your customers (through search, social, referrals, advertising, or direct visits).
+The acquisition section shows you how and where you got your customers (through search, social, referrals, advertising, or direct visits).

 The behavior section contains reports on the visitors' interaction with your site.
 You can learn what pages are most popular with your customers, get stats on the site events, etc.

-The conversions section is useful for tracking conversion rates for your stated goals.
+The conversions section helps track conversion rates for your stated goals.

-For the information to be automatically submitted from X-Cart to GA make sure the Enable Enhanced Ecommerce Reporting option is enabled in the Ecommerce Settings -> Enhanced Ecommerce Settings section:
+For the information to be automatically submitted from X-Cart to Google Analytics, make sure the Enable Enhanced E-commerce Reporting option is enabled in the E-commerce Settings -> Enhanced E-commerce Settings section:

 Stats Data on Products

-Starting from v22.214.171.124 X-Cart submits PRODUCTS and CHECKOUT categories of events to Google Analytics by default that can be checked on the Behaviour -> Events -> Overview page of the Google Analytics console:
+Starting from v18.104.22.168, X-Cart submits PRODUCTS and CHECKOUT categories of events to Google Analytics by default that can be checked on the Behaviour -> Events -> Overview page of the Google Analytics console:

-Also, Google Analytics counts impressions on product clicks when a product detail page is viewed from any listing page (category page, related products page, etc.) except for the recently viewed page and allow to trace such parameters as ‘add to cart’, ‘purchase’, ‘click’, etc. for different product lists.
+Google Analytics counts impressions on product clicks when a product detail page is viewed from any listing page (category page, related products page, etc.) except for the recently viewed page.
+It also allows tracking the following parameters for different product lists:

-The product lists’ statistics can be viewed on the Conversions -> E-Commerce -> Product List Performance page of the Google Analytics console:
+You can view the product lists' statistics on the Conversions -> E-commerce -> Product List Performance page of the Google Analytics console:

 Stats Data on Checkout

-The CHECKOUT events can be viewed on the Conversions -> E-Commerce -> Checkout page of the Google Analytics console:
+You can view the CHECKOUT events on the Conversions -> E-commerce -> Checkout page of the Google Analytics console:

 Stats Data on Search